Skip to content

 2. Massage each point in small, circular motions, first clockwise for 20 seconds, then counterclockwise for another 20 seconds.

-Frequency and Maintenance
+Frequency and maintenance

 • For the first week, perform facial acupressure for 10-15 minutes daily.